rcmdnk/homebrew-file/README.md

 If you use `tapall`, Brew-file does `brew install` for all Formulae in the repository inaddition to do `tap` the repository.

+If you want to divide the list into several files.
+If the main Brewfile has `file` or `brewfile` commands, then corresponding argument is used as an external file.
+The path can be an absolute or a relative.
+If you use a relative path, like ./Brewfile2, then the start directory is the directory where the main Brewfile is.

+You can use a nest of `file`, too.
+The relative path starts from the parent file's directory.

+For the path, such `~` is translated into `$HOME`, and any environmental variables can be used.

+e.g.

+If you have:

+    file ./${HOST}.Brewfile

+in main Brewfile, and prepare files like

+    Brewfile Host1.Brewfile Host2.Brewfile Host3.Brewfile

+in the same directory,
+then `brew-file` picks up **Host1.Brwefile** for Host1, and **Host2.Brewfile** for Host2, etc...

+Or if you just have

+    file ~/.Brewfile

+then you can put Host specific packages in **~/.Brewfile**.
+(If the file doesn't exist, `brew-file` just ignores it.)

 You don't need to `brew install` by hand.
 As written above, `tap 'caskroom/cask'` is can be dropped because `cask 'firefox'` triggers it.